platformsh/platformsh-docs/docs/src/guides/drupal9/deploy/customize.md

 For Drupal, a small [`.environment`](https://github.com/platformsh-templates/drupal9/blob/master/.environment) file modifies the `$PATH` to include the `vendor/bin` directory, where command line tools like Drush or Drupal Console are stored.
 While this step is optional, the Drupal cron task assumes it has run so that the `drush` command is always available.

+{{< github repo="platformsh-templates/drupal9" file=".environment" lang="bash" >}}

 ## Drush configuration

 Drush requires a YAML file that declares what its URL is.
 That value will vary depending on the branch you're on, so cannot be included in a static file.
-Instead, the `drush` directory includes two [short](https://github.com/platformsh-templates/drupal9/blob/master/drush/platformsh_generate_drush_yml.php) [scripts](https://github.com/platformsh-templates/drupal9/blob/master/drush/platformsh_drush.inc) that generate that file on each deploy, writing it to `.drush/drush.yml`.
+Instead, the `drush` directory includes a [short script](https://github.com/platformsh-templates/drupal9/blob/master/drush/platformsh_generate_drush_yml.php) that generate that file on each deploy, writing it to `.drush/drush.yml`.
 That allows drush to run successfully on Platform.sh, such as to run cron tasks.

 The script contents are not especially interesting.
-For the most part, you can download them from the template, place them in a `drush` directory in your project so they can be called from the deploy hook, and then forget about them.
+For the most part, you can download it from the template, place it in a `drush` directory in your project so they can be called from the deploy hook, and then forget about it.

 {{< guide-buttons next="Deploy Drupal 9" >}}